apache/pulsar/site2/docs/client-libraries-java.md

 In shared subscription mode, multiple consumers can attach to the same subscription and messages are delivered in a round robin distribution across consumers.

-If a broker dispatches only one message at a time, consumer1 will receive:
+If a broker dispatches only one message at a time, consumer1 receives the following information.

 ```
 ("key-1", "message-1-1")